janjiralakirankumar/Azure-Labs/README.md

 **Creating a Virtual Machine in Azure for Linux (Detailed Steps for Students):**

+Certainly, I'll provide a detailed step-by-step guide for students to create a virtual machine in Azure, including the input fields following best practices that consider the free tier for resources where applicable.
+This guide will focus on creating a virtual machine for a Linux-based environment.

+**Creating a Virtual Machine in Azure for Linux (Free Tier and Best Practices):**

 1. **Sign in to Azure:**
    - Sign in to the Azure portal (https://portal.azure.com) using your Azure account.

 2. **Create a Resource:**
    - Click on "Create a resource" on the left-hand menu.

-3. **Search for Ubuntu or CentOS:**
+3. **Search for Ubuntu Server:**
-   - In the search bar, type "Ubuntu" or "CentOS."
+   - In the search bar, type "Ubuntu Server."
-   - Select the Linux distribution you want (e.g., "Ubuntu Server 20.04 LTS").
+   - Select "Ubuntu Server" from Canonical and click "Create."

-4. **Basics:**
+4. **Basics**:

+   - **Subscription**: Choose your Azure subscription (ensure it's a subscription that supports the free tier if available).
-   - **Resource group**: Create a new resource group or use an existing one.
+   - **Resource group**: Create a new resource group or use an existing one (keep resource group names unique).
-   - **Virtual machine name**: Provide a unique name for your VM.
+   - **Virtual machine name**: Enter a unique name for your VM.
-   - **Region**: Choose a region close to your location.
+   - **Region**: Choose a region (e.g., East US) near your location for better performance.
-   - **Availability options**: Leave the default settings.
+   - **Availability options**: Keep this as "No infrastructure redundancy required."
-   - **Image**: The selected Linux distribution (e.g., "Ubuntu Server 20.04 LTS").
+   - **Image**: Select "Ubuntu Server 20.04 LTS."
-   - **Size**: Choose a size based on your needs.
+   - **Size**: Choose a size that fits within the free tier limits, such as "B1s" (1 vCPU, 1 GB RAM).
-   - **Authentication type**: Select "Password" or "SSH public key."
+   - **Authentication type**: Select "SSH public key."
-   - **Username**: If using SSH, provide a username.
-   - **Password/SSH public key**: Enter your password or SSH public key based on your choice.
+   - **SSH public key**: Paste your public SSH key for secure access.

-5. **Disks:**
+5. **Disks**:
-   - **OS disk type**: Leave as "Standard HDD" for cost-effective options.
+   - **OS disk type**: Choose "Standard SSD" for better performance (the free tier doesn't have specific disk limitations).
-   - **Size (GiB)**: Configure the OS disk size if needed (e.g., 30 GB).
+   - **Size (GiB)**: Use the default size, which is often 30 GB.

-6. **Networking:**
+6. **Networking**:
    - **Virtual network**: Create a new virtual network or use an existing one.
-   - **Subnet**: Choose or create a subnet.
+   - **Subnet**: Create a new subnet or use an existing one (e.g., "default").
-   - **Public IP**: Create a new one for your VM.
+   - **Public IP**: Create a new public IP address.
-   - **NIC network security group**: You can leave this as "Basic."
+   - **NIC network security group**: Choose "Basic."
-   - **Public inbound ports**: Select SSH (22) if you're using SSH.
+   - **Public inbound ports**: Select "SSH (22)."

 7. **Management**:
-   - **Boot diagnostics**: Enable this option for troubleshooting.
+   - **Boot diagnostics**: Enable this for troubleshooting.
    - **OS guest diagnostics**: Leave this as "On."
-   - **Enable auto-shutdown**: Optionally, set a time for auto-shutdown to save costs.
+   - **Enable auto-shutdown**: Configure an auto-shutdown time to save costs (e.g., daily at 6:00 PM).

 8. **Advanced**:
-   - You can skip this section for basic setup.
+   - This section is optional, and you can skip it.

 9. **Tags**:
-   - You can add tags for organization and categorization (optional).
+   - Add tags to categorize your resources if desired (e.g., Name: MyLinuxVM).

 10. **Review + Create**:
-    - Review the settings you've configured, ensuring they are correct.
+    - Review the settings to ensure they align with best practices and free tier limits.
-    - Click "Create" to start provisioning the VM.
+    - Click "Create" to initiate the VM provisioning process.

 11. **Deployment**:
-    - Azure will begin deploying the Linux VM.
-Monitor the deployment progress in the Azure portal.
+    - Azure will start deploying your Linux VM.
+Monitor the progress in the Azure portal.

 12. **Connect to Your Linux VM**:
-    - Once the VM is provisioned, go to the VM's details in the Azure portal.
+    - After deployment, go to the VM's details in the Azure portal.
     - Find the public IP address to connect to your Linux VM using SSH.

+By following these detailed steps, students can create a Linux-based virtual machine in Azure while adhering to best practices and, where applicable, taking advantage of the free tier resources.
+This exercise will provide students with practical experience in deploying resources on Azure.

+---
 **Creating a Virtual Machine in Azure for Windows (Detailed Steps for Students):**

 The steps for creating a Windows VM are similar to the Linux VM creation process, with some differences: